qiling9760/sep10-freedom-project/blog/entry02.md

 Smarty toys can be AI smart toys or robotic smart toys.
 They can interact with kids and help them developed skills.
 An example of AI smart toys would be Hatchimals.
 Hatchimals can play music and games.
 It involves touch sensors, microphone, and speaker.
 An example of robotic smart toys is the [SGILE RC robot](https://www.sgile.com/blogs/sgile-toy/the-perfect-sgile-remote-control-robot-for-kids).
 It can walk and controlled by hand motions.
 Kids can also program it to make it do the things they programmed.

 ## Software Technologies
+Some software technologies that I found are puzzle games and apps that has something to do with toys.

+### Puzzle games
+Before there were games, people played physical puzzles that are made by wood, plastic, or other materials.
+For example, legos and wooden puzzles.
+But now, people don't have to buy puzzles and can play online.
+Some puzzle games that I found are Jigsaw Puzzles, Sudoku, and Candy Crush.

+### Apps that connected to toys
+The Lego AR Studio is an app that allows children to play with the digital version of the legos.
+Their [website](https://www.lego.com/en-us/aboutus/news/2019/october/lego-ar-studio) talks about how children can play with the digital LEGO models in real-world enviorment.
+Another app that has to do with Lego would be Brickit.
+It allows you to use your left over lego pieces to build new stuff.
+It works by the user use the app and scan their legos, the app will show up modles that can be build using those legos.
+There are also online Rubik's Cube Solver where it helps the user to solve Rubrik's Cube.
+The user will make the rubik's cube model to be the same as their scrambled rubik's cube, and the website will show the steps to solve the rubik's cube.